mfalkus/css-contents/README.md

-Css-Contents
+CSS Contents
 ============

-Simple script to generate a formatted table of contents for a CSS file based on the format used by the inuit.css framework.
+A relatively simple script to generate a formatted table of contents for a SASS/CSS file based loosely on the format used by the inuit.css framework.

 ## What the script does